hirushiharan/legacy_modernizer/instructions.md

     - project_config.md updated.
     - All BRDs (including legacy scope) in modern_app/extracted_brd/.
     - All BREDs in modern_app/extracted_bred/.
-    - Legacy DB docs in modern_app/database/.
+    - Legacy DB docs and data dictionary in modern_app/database/.
     - Architecture docs (and diagrams) in modern_app/architecture/ + modern_app/architecture/diagrams/.
+    - Technical specs in modern_app/specs/.
+    - Dependency manifest in modern_app/dependencies/.
     - traceability_matrix.md present.
-    - progress-summary.md updated after every task.
+    - progress-summary.md updated after every task inside modern_app/.

 ---

 Etiquette

 - Do not modify workflow_state.md at this stage.
-- For every section or subtopic listed above, add it if the legacy application requires it, and omit it if it is not applicable.
+- For every section or subtopic above, add it if the legacy application requires it, and omit it if it is not applicable.
 - Any new folders/documents you create must reside only inside the modern_app/ folder.
 '''